ja18me/ManyCellsAverageCapacity/README.md

 HOW TO RUN THE SCRIPT
 ---
-Please, move the mpr files in the same directory where the script 'Read_EIS.py' is installed.
-Run the script.
-You will get text files with the data needed.
+*Please, move the maccor text files in the same directory where the script 'Average.py' is installed.
+*Run the script.
+*You will be asked to specific two numbers (columns of the MACCOR text file to work out the average) *You will get the average of charge the discharge values at a given cycle number for multiple cells.

+Example
+---

+Try: py Averarge.py 2 3
+Here 2 refers to the second column (cycle number) and third column (the discharge capacity values).